 High insulin levels over long periods of time (i.e., frequent intakes of sugar throughout the day on an ongoing basis with poor insulin sensitivity) hamper sex hormone synthesis, leading to lower sex hormones as we age.
 Yes, our hormone levels naturally decrease with age, but the chronic insulin levels likely exacerbate this effect (56).

 When a lot of insulin is present in the blood, sex hormones (which are meant to be transported through the blood by blood proteins called globulin) remain bound, or stuck, to the globulin instead of being dropped off at their target (i.e., brain, adrenal glands and sex organs).

 Yes, carbs are important for healthy Testosterone levels (more on this soon), but don’t overdo it.

 Side Bar: Confusing Carbs?

 Insulin causes lower Testosterone levels, so go easy on the carbs and eat more protein right?
-Well you need to be careful with protein consumption – Excess protein without fat can also cause insulin spikes.
-So go easy on that chicken breast with a side of egg white omelets washed down with a protein shake.
-From an insulin point of view you may as well drink a can of soda with some aminos acid!
+Well, you need to be careful with protein consumption – Excess protein without fat can also cause insulin spikes.
+So go easy on that chicken breast with a side of egg white omelettes washed down with a protein shake.
+From an insulin point of view, you may as well drink a can of soda with some amino acid!
 So what should you do?
 Eat more fat.

-Finally, if you think finding the right balance between fat and carbs is all to consuming and that you’ll just eat plenty of protein instead, be careful.
-Studies have shown that high protein diets can in fact be detrimental to testosterone levels (ref 86).
+Finally, if you think finding the right balance between fat and carbs is all too consuming and that you’ll just eat plenty of protein instead, be careful.
+Studies have shown that high protein diets can, in fact, be detrimental to testosterone levels (ref 86).

 So this is an interesting one.
 I have always been led to believe that alcohol had a massive (negative) impact on testosterone levels.
 Well after digging through the studies I found that this is not necessarily 100% true.